pivotal/docs-tap/scst-scan/troubleshoot-scan.hbs.md

 # Troubleshoot Supply Chain Security Tools - Scan

-This topic describes troubleshooting methods you can use with SCST - Scan.
+This topic describes troubleshooting methods you can use with Supply Chain Security Tools (SCST) - Scan.

 ## <a id="debugging-commands"></a> Debugging commands